springfall2008/batpred/README.md

 - You will find new entities are created in HA:
   - predbat.status - Gives the current status and logs any adjustments made to your inverter
   - predbat.battery_hours_left - The number of hours left until your home battery is predicated to run out (stops at the maximum prediction time)
-  - predbat_charge_limit - The current charge limit used for the scenario in %
+  - predbat.charge_limit - The current charge limit used for the scenario in %
-  - predbat_charge_limit_kw - The current charge limit used for the scenario in kwH
+  - predbat.charge_limit_kw - The current charge limit used for the scenario in kwH
-  - predbat_duration - The duration of the prediction maximum in hours
+  - predbat.duration - The duration of the prediction maximum in hours
-  - predbat_load_energy - Predicted best load energy in Kwh
+  - predbat.load_energy - Predicted load energy in Kwh
+  - predbat.pv_energy - Predicted PV energy in Kwh
   - predbat.export_energy - Predicted export energy in Kwh
   - predbat.import_energy - Predicted import energy in Kwh
   - predbat.import_energy_battery - Predicted import energy to charge your home battery in Kwh